connexcs/docs/docs/developers/pages/basic-field.md

 * Warning: A warning button can be introduced when you want your customer to pay special attention to a specific condition.
 * Danger: Danger can be introduced by risk-taking actions such as deletion or authorization.
 * Info: Info buttons are introduced when you want to provide additional information to the customer where you think the customer might need help.
-* Text/Link: Text/Link buttons are generally used when you want to redirect the customer to some other website or page.
+* Text / Link: Text / Link buttons are generally used when you want to redirect the customer to some other website or page.

 **2. Button shape**: There are three button shapes to choose from: plain, round, and circular.